Otros Ejercicios

 And every hand's a loser

-And the best you can for
+And the best you can hope for

 Is to die in your sleep.'

-And when he finished speakin',
+And he finished speakin',

-He turned back the window,
+He turned back toward the window,

-Crushed out his cigarette
+out his cigarette

 And faded off to sleep.